-The output would be the same output one would get in Design in PDF Preview when using the Autogenerate test data option and hitting Save Data.
+The output would be the same as one would get in Design with PDF Preview when using the Auto-generate test data option and hitting Save Data.

 After producing the data, Merge exits.
 It does not immediately merge that data with the form to produce a document.